 Flood alarm in Saxony: Rising level values of the Elbe endanger Dresden!

-On January 5, 2025, the Situation on the Elbe is still tense because current flood warnings for Saxony were published.
+On January 5, 2025, the situation on the Elbe is still tense because current flood warnings for Saxony were published.
 The Elbe, one of the largest rivers in Europe, rises in the Czech Republic and crosses East Germany and Hamburg before it flows into the North Sea at Brunsbüttel.
 Important cities along the river include Dresden, Dessau, Magdeburg and Wittenberge.

 The level in Dresden plays a crucial role in the flood warnings.
 The terms "medium low water" (MNW) and "medium flood" (MHW) relate to average values that are calculated over certain periods.
 The MNW is determined from the lowest annual value of the past ten years.
-Wirrobes over 5.50 meters lead to the blocking of the terrace bank in Dresden, while with a level of 6.10 meters on Weißeritzstraße and 7 meters on the Ostraufer Mobile Flood Scorer.
+Wirrobes over 5.50 meters lead to the blocking of the terrace Bank in Dresden, while with a level of 6.10 meters on Weißeritzstraße and 7 meters on the Ostraufer Mobile Flood Scorer.

 flood warning levels in Saxony